klust/windows-client-HPC/docs/4_Cluster_Stack/4_01_EESSI.md

 that the automounter can be used and so that it is no longer needed to call `cvmfs_config wsl2_start` every time the Ubuntu distribution in WSL is restarted.

--   Ensure you have a Fedora Remix WSL2 setup with systemd running.
+-   Ensure you have a Ubuntu WSL2 setup with systemd running.
 We'll enable autofs after installing EESSI as it may not yet be on the system but would be pulled in as a dependency of EESSI anyway.